TheDjentleman/TheDjentleman.github.io/_posts/draft.md

 This can be useful when we don't want to add source files for stuff like small sub modules.

 The last thing we have in our `lib.rs` is the definition of a struct named `Wavetab`, which will act like a facade for the library's functionality.
-In Rust, we define class-like structures by first defining `struct` (this is kind of comparable to C++ structs, except all fields are private), which bundle a bunch of values.
+In Rust, we define class-like structures by first defining a `struct` (this is kind of comparable to C++ structs, except all fields are private), which bundle a bunch of values.
 ```
 pub struct Wavetab {
     wave: Vec<i16>,
     sample_rate: u32
 }
 ```
-So, our Wavetab struct consists of field named *wave*, which is a vector (a dynamically sized array; `Vec<T>` declares a generic type, just like in many other languages), holding 16 bit integers (`i16`), and a field named *sample_rate*, which is an unsigned 32 bit integer.
+So, our Wavetab struct consists of a field named *wave*, which is a vector (a dynamically sized array; `Vec<T>` declares a generic type, just like in many other languages), holding 16 bit integers (`i16`), and a field named *sample_rate*, which is an unsigned 32 bit integer.
-In *wave* we will store the input wave signal and in *sample_rate*, the sampling rate at which the continuous audio signal was sampled.
+In *wave* we will store the input signal and in *sample_rate*, the sampling rate at which the original continuous audio signal was sampled.
 Also, the struct must be public, to be accessible from outside the library.

 Now, to add callable functions to a struct, we *associate* functions with it